 Background checks are a necessity in the modern business world as they keep your business safe from liability.
-Businesses that use background checks have proven that they are able to ensure new hires are not a risk to the organization and more importantly to their culture and employees.
-Not only do background checks provide businesses with peace of mind about a potential employee, but they can also be a valuable investment by saving your organization an average of $17,000 per employee in the long run.
-If you’re debating on whether or not to incorporate background checks into your business strategy because of the upfront expense, use the points below to aid you in your decision-making process.
+Businesses that use background checks have proven that they are able to ensure new hires are not a risk to the organization and, more importantly, to their culture and employees.
+Not only do background checks provide businesses with peace of mind about a potential employee, but they can also be a valuable investment by saving your organization from the costs that can come with making a bad hire.
+In fact, hiring the wrong candidate costs an average of $17,000 per employee.
+If you’re debating on whether or not to incorporate background checks into your business strategy because of the upfront expense associated with it, use the points below to aid you in your decision-making process.

 Eliminate the Risk of Fraud

 Businesses are constantly seeking out strategies to keep their organizations safe and secure from any outside threats that could result in revenue loss.
 One strategy that can’t be overlooked is background checks because they can help your business eliminate the risk of potential fraud.
 On average, businesses see a loss of revenue of nearly $3.6 billion across 125 countries, an average of $8,300 per month due to fraud.
 One of Certn’s many background check solutions such as Criminal Record Checks, Credit Checks, or Reference Checks can help reduce the risk of your business losing a significant amount of money on a hire that looked promising.